Share this!

 Since chiffon cake is best enjoyed fresh, I don’t recommend freezing as it can affect its light, airy crumb.

-How to serve Chocolate Chiffon cake
+How to Serve this Chocolate Chiffon cake

 - Classic & Simple: Enjoy it as is to appreciate its delicate, airy texture.